Transport-for-the-North/caf.space/README.md

 <b> zone_1:<br>
     name:</b> The name of the first zone system you are providing.
 This should be as simple as possible, so for and MSOA shapefile, name should simply be MSOA<br>
     <b>shapefile:</b> A file path to the shapefile you want a translation for<br>
     <b>id_col:</b> The name of the unique ID column in your chosen shapefile.
-This can be anything as long as it is unique for each zone in the shapefile<br>
+This can be any column as long as it is unique for each zone in the shapefile<br>
 <b> zone_2: Parameters the same as for zone_1, it doesn't matter which order these are in, a two way translation will be created.</b><br>
 <b>output_path:</b> File path to where you want your translation saved.
 If the path provided doesn't exist it will be created, but it's best to check first to avoid surprises.<br>
 <b>cache_path:</b> File path to a cache of existing translations.
 This defaults to a location on a network drive, and it is best to keep it there, but it's more important for weighted translations.<br>